Notable People

 Simon Schama has spent decades doing something many historians say they want and very few actually manage.
 He has made large, difficult subjects legible to mass audiences without flattening them into trivia.

 That is why the right way to approach him is not through one book alone, even a major one like The Story of the Jews.
-His real subject has been the problem of how to make the past feel crowded, contingent, and alive.
+His central subject has been the problem of how to make the past feel crowded, contingent, and alive.

 He built authority the old way, through range